AS1100K/aether/plugins/task-manager/README.md

 but in near future it will support more.
 For better example on how to use this plugin, checkout [`aether-core`](../../aether-core).

-> [!NOTE]
-> This Plugin is currently unstable and might not work as expected

 ## Todos

 - [ ] Support Discord Plugin (WIP)
 - [x] Integrate with Anti-AFK Plugin
-- [ ] Support multiple tasks like interaction, etc.
+- [x] Support multiple tasks like interaction, etc.
 - [ ] Support for task that can send custom event, insert components.

 ## How to use this plugin